MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Optional_Task_1.md

 1. Use Pages as a collaborative space to work with your colleagues in real-time.
 Share the page by typing the "@" symbol followed by a colleague’s name.

 1. After adding your colleague, click on their name to give them access.
-They will receive an email notification with a link to collaborate on the page.
+They'll receive an email notification with a link to collaborate on the page.

     ![Screenshot showing share and notify in pages.](../Media/share.png)